ParamjotSingh5/http-client/README.md

     cmake -G Ninja ..
     cmake --build .
     ```
 2. We should have executable in build directory with `httpClient`.
-To make a stubbed request to `google.com/search?q=lyon+city`, run the executable with `./httpClient`.
+Run the executable to perform GET requests.

 ## Notes: